Xilicon02/FinalProject/README.md

 # FinalProject

 This repository contains the code for the final project of numerical analysis course.
+Simulating a simple detector.

 ## 📁 Structure